 - Proverbs 10–22:16: also listed as "Proverbs of Solomon" but focusing on a comparison between a Wise and Foolish Man

 - Proverbs 22:17–24:22: "The Sayings of the Wise" which feature various moral discourses

 - Proverbs 24:23–34: listed as "These Also are Sayings of the Wise"

 - Proverbs 25–29: "These are Other Proverbs of Solomon that the Officials of King Hezekiah of Judah Copied"

 - Proverbs 30: "The Words of Agur" which consider divine power and human ignorance

 - Proverbs 31:1–9: "The Words of King Lemuel of Massa, Which his Mother Taught Him"

 - Proverbs 31:10–31: an outline of the ideal wise woman

 The central theme of the book of Proverbs is summed up in Proverbs 9:10--“Fear of the Lord is the foundation of wisdom.
 Knowledge of the Holy One results in good judgment.”
 In other words, the more we draw close to God and live the way He calls us to live, the more we will be guided by divine wisdom.

 There is so much to learn and reflect upon in the book of Proverbs.
-Proverbs offer us guidance to live better, more fruitful lives; they combine common sense experiences with profound divine truth.
+Old Proverbs offer us guidance to live better, more fruitful lives; they combine literal sense experiences with profound divine general truth.
 By placing our pursuit of the Lord at the center of our lives, we invite the seed of true wisdom to take root.
-The Wisdom books, including Proverbs, illuminate what it means to live well.
+The Wisdom books, including many Proverbs, illuminate what it means to live well.